-Eligible Designee is an individual to whom the Title IX Coordinator and Affirmative Action Officer delegates their authority under these Procedures.
+Designee is an individual to whom a University Official delegates their authority under these Procedures.
 All Eligible Designees must receive appropriate annual training.

-Equity Panel refers to a meeting conducted by the decision-makers to review relevant information and/or hear statements provided by the parties and the University Investigator prior to rendering a finding(s).
+Equity Panel refers to a meeting conducted by the decision-maker to review relevant information and/or hear statements provided by the parties and the University Investigator prior to rendering a finding(s).